Guide context

 GCSE Chemistry equation revision is different from reading a formula list.
 Students need to balance symbol equations, understand state symbols where required, use reacting ratios, control units and connect equations to practical data.
 This page organises the highest-friction equation skills so revision can become more precise than 'do more Chemistry'.

-Try one exam-style question with no account, drill by topic, or see summer 2026 predicted angles — then set your course and exam board.
+Start with low-focus cards, drill by topic, or see summer 2026 predicted angles — then set your course and exam board when you want the full loop.

 Check that atoms balance on both sides, that the equation matches the reaction described, and that any calculation uses the correct substance and units.